JamesGomatos/FSBU/README.md

 using the command shown below should automatically download the files into the directory you created:
 ### Run this command: `git clone https://github.com/JamesGomatos/FSBU.git`

-## Download Dependencies
+## Step 3: Download Dependencies
 You should now see the project was downloaded into the folder you created.
 Use the `cd` command in your command prompt to change into the directory that was created.

-## Creating a new directory or folder where you want the file to be downloaded:
+### Run this command: `docker buiild . `
-Navigate to the folder using the command line or command prompt in windows (aka use the cd command)
+In the command line you should see Successfully built <container-id>

-### Example: `cd C/Users/Jagoma/Desktop/FSBU`
+### Run this command if you are on Mac or linux: docker run -it -p 3000:3000 <container-id>

-This above command is just an example and will not work for you.
-Contact me if you need help and I can walk you through working the command prompt.
+### Run this command if windows or gitbash: winpty docker run -it -p 3000:3000 <container-id>

 ## cloning the repo
 using the command shown below should automatically download the files into the directory you created: